pennypack/learn-erlang/src/content/lessons/00-setup.md

 # Learn Erlang Step-By-Step

-## Post 0: System Setup and Your First Project
+## Lesson 0: System Setup and Your First Project

 Welcome to **Learn Erlang Step-By-Step**!
 This tutorial series will take you from complete beginner to building a real-time WebSocket chat server using pure Erlang.
 No frameworks, no shortcuts - just the fundamentals that will make you understand how systems like Phoenix LiveView actually work under the hood.